vzhomeexperiments/FALCON_D/README.md

 ## Goal

-Develop robot that works just to buy assets once the market is in identified bullish state
+Develop robot that works just to buy or sell assets once the market is in identified bullish state

 Trading strategy based on:

 * Asset Technical Analysis (Avoid Negative Swap, current price position must not be below/above 950D Moving Average, not on it's upper/lower region)
 * Market Fundamental Analysis (Trading Pair Selection based on economy differences, avoiding Risky assets affected by big news events e.g. Brexit)
-* Advanced trading execution in one direction (buy/sell)
+* Trading execution in one direction (buy/sell) which has to be selected by user

 ### Code source